Varicocele is when veins in your scrotum swell. It’s a lot like a varicose vein that you get in your leg. It might feel like a bag of worms.

 - Go away when you lie on your back

-You may also have problems fathering a child.
-Varicoceles are one of the most common causes of infertility in men.
+You may also have problems getting your partner pregnant.
+Varicoceles are one of the most common causes of infertility in men and people assigned male at birth.
 Treating your varicocele should improve your sperm and help with infertility issues.

 You and the doctor may be able to feel the mass easily.
 If not, the doctor might ask you to stand, take a deep breath, and hold it while you bear down.
 They’ll call this the Valsalva maneuver.
 It helps them feel enlarged veins.